We are accepting applications for Academic Year 2016 and 2017.

-Eligible applicants for a Molecular Imaging and Therapeutics Residency position must complete (at a minimum) a PGY-1 clinical year in an ACGME (or AOA, RCPSC, PCPQ) accredited residency.
+Eligible applicants for a Nuclear Medicine residency position must complete (at a minimum) a PGY-1 clinical year in an ACGME (or AOA, RCPSC, PCPQ) accredited residency.
+Fellowship applicants must successfully complete an accredited residency in Diagnostic Radiology prior to entering the fellowship.
 The resident must pass USMLE (or COMLEX) steps I and II prior to beginning the residency.
 The resident must demonstrate a valid ECFMG certification (if applicable).
 Foreign citizens must be able to obtain a valid VISA, which UAB does sponsor, by the beginning of the residency contract.

-The UAB Molecular Imaging and Therapeutics residency participates in the Electronic Residency Application Service (ERAS).
+The UAB Nuclear Medicine residency participates in the Electronic Residency Application Service (ERAS).
 The residency will also accept applications outside of ERAS on a limited, case by case basis.
 If a resident is to be considered for an interview (see below), the applicant will submit an UAB Residency Application to our Program Coordinator.
-The above document also lists the minimum additional documents needed to complete the application (e.g., letters of recommendation, ECFMG certificates, etc).
+The application also lists the minimum additional documents needed to complete the application (e.g., letters of recommendation, ECFMG certificates, etc.).
 Keep in mind that we typically interview in the fall for positions open in the following summer.
 We will occasionally interview a year in advance on a limited basis.